AndreasMadsen/immortal/README.md

 Immortal start the deamon and all the other nessarry in a new session.
 This deattach them totally from the parent there called `immortal.start`, so when killing the immortal process group the parent is not affected.
-However the Monitor can also shutdown by executeing `this.shutdown()` from the Monitor.
+However the Monitor can also shutdown by executeing `this.shutdown([callback])` from the Monitor.
 When executeing this function a `SIGTERM` signal is send to every process in the group and nothing will restart.

 #### restart child process

-To restart the child process manually use `this.restart()`.
+To restart the child process manually use `this.restart([callback])`.
 This can be used to take control of the restart strategy if it is used in combination with `auto` setting set to `false`.

 ##License